deepakn08/LLM-Powered-Booking-Analytics-QA-System-/README.md

 final_rag.py
 final_analytics.py
 ```
-This will start the **API for question answering on Hotel Booking Data** that will fetch, summarize, optimize, and publish news articles for any given location and any topic. 🚀
+This will start the **API for question answering on Hotel Booking Data** that will fetch, summarize and plot of the analytics report.

 ---